jpritikin/coach/content/docs/me/_index.md

 ## No Secrets

 In my previous career,
-I contributed to science and free and open source software, and I am proud of that.
+I contributed to science and free and open source software.
 I continue to carry some of the same ethical principles forward as a counselor.
 Specifically, I reject secrecy in the sense that I have no paywall or subscription for my website content.
-I have and continue to put effort into clearly presenting everything that I have learned, gratis.

 ## Counseling ≠ Telling My Opinions